In 2022, tuition for full-time Western Nevada College students was $3,465 a year for in-state students and $11,564 a year for out-of-state students.

-Western Nevada College is a public, state institution, so it offers a reduced tuition rate of $3,293 for in-state students who attend full-time.
+Western Nevada College is a public, state institution, which means it offers a reduced tuition rate of $3,465 for in-state students who attend full-time.
 For students who are not considered Nevada-residents, out-of-state tuition is $11,564 a year.

 Western Nevada College has the same tuition for international students as for those from out of state.